aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/advanced-features/support-of-cdr-format/_index.md

 ### Q3: How do I obtain a temporary license for Aspose.Imaging for .NET?

-A3: You can obtain a temporary license from [this link](https://purchase.aspose.com/temporary-license/).
+A3: You can obtain a temporary license from the [temporary license request page](https://purchase.aspose.com/temporary-license/).

 ### Q4: What other image formats does Aspose.Imaging for .NET support?